The Geraldine Walkway - A must do activity!

 Travel by car to Peel Forest and continue up the spectacular Rangitata River Gorge – drive as far as Mesopotamia Station 03 696 3738 (70km one way).
 Beautiful bush walks, history and the most breath-taking high-country scenery which Matt Searle shares on https://www.instagram.com/mailtomessy/- he takes these images on his daily 'Mail Run'.

-We might be able to arrange a tour guide if you want some commentary
+We can arrange a tour guide if you want some commentary

 (If this is your last day, you will have plenty of time to drive home.
-If you are heading North, turn off after Peel Forest and cross the inland Rangitata River bridge and take the inland Scenic Route.
+If you are heading North, turn off after Peel Forest and cross the inland Rangitata River bridge and take the inland Scenic Route 72.
 If you are heading South, drive back through Geraldine.)

 Take a 30 minute drive into Timaru, the regional centre, and stroll along the Caroline Bay boardwalk which showcases the South Island's most popular beach.
 Visit the Te Ana Maori rock art centre, check out the cafes, bars, restaurants and shops as you walk up Stafford Street to the Bay Hill.
 Read more here.